Easy Thanksgiving Turkey Recipe

 How Long to Cook a Turkey

 Ready for good news?
 Because we didn’t stuff the turkey, it will cook about 30 minutes faster.
 On average, plan for about 15 minutes per pound of turkey.
 But remember the BEST gauge is the temperature.
-You want to cook the turkey to 158°-160°F (measure at the thickest part of the thigh or breast).
+You want to cook the turkey to 158° to 160°F (measure at the thickest part of the thigh or breast).
 But here’s a guideline:

 Keep an eye on your turkey when it’s about 75% done.
 Then, check the temperature every 10 minutes.
 Remember that ovens can cook slightly hotter or cooler.
 If you notice the skin browning too quickly, you can always place aluminum foil on top.